normandavey/HUPO-PSI-IDP/ELIXIR_Biohackathon_2019.md

 * Completion of the exchange format based on MIADE defining the minimal fundamental parameters to describe a structural disorder experiment
 * Define and apply rules for the structural classification of the raw data stored in each experimental method specific data repository.
 * Create RESTful APIs for each resource to distribute structural classification data using a standardised dissemination formats based on the Minimum Information About Disorder Experiments (MIADE) standard.
+* Develop a single RESTful API portal aggregating and distributing the structural classification level IDP data to streamline the integration of IDP data into the ELIXIR core data resources.
 * Add cross-links between the resources to improve the visibility of the complementary data in each resource.

-* Develop a single RESTful API portal aggregating and distributing the structural classification level IDP data to streamline the integration of IDP data into the ELIXIR core data resources.
+## Expected outcomes from Biohackathon and beyond

+Improved interoperability in the IDP resources and the development of a single point of access for the  IDP data.

+## Expected Audience:
+Type of participant needed to help with the project:

+* Database developers - developers from the core data repositories in the IDP field.
+* Experimentalist in IDP structural field - data producers for each of the experimental approaches tackled in the project.
+* Standards experts - researchers with a background in the development of dissemination standards.
+* FAIR experts - researchers with an understanding of FAIR approaches to data storage and dissemination.
+* Programmers - coders with an interest in RESTful APIs, storage/dissemination standards and data FAIRification.

 ### Milestones:

-#### Milestone 1
+#### - Milestone 1
 Definition of the exchange format based on MIADE defining the minimal fundamental parameters to describe a structural disorder experiment

 **Task 1:** Formal definition of a JSON/TDT/XML exchange format for the dissemination of structural data using [MIADE](https://docs.google.com/document/d/1vVGQ40wyZAT27CBaWFdg2FTJK-AoAfPo2b1H-Uk6Fgo/edit?usp=sharing) as a guide.
 MIADE document should be updated to reflect development of the exchange format.